 Understanding and a working appreciation of both theoretical and practical approaches to key issues in the field of museum history and museum anthropology;

 Ability to demonstrate a familiarity with, and express informed opinions about, current museological debates;

 Ability to critically assess literature and argue one’s position;

 Ability to maintain a discussion on the basis of the assigned literature.

 Course schedule details can be found in the MA and MSc time schedule.

 The course load will be distributed as follows:

-The exam date can be found in the exam schedule.
+All exam dates (exams, re-sits, paper deadlines etc.) can be found in the MA and MSc examination schedule.